ErcouldnT/Okey-Baba/README.md

 # Okey Baba
-The nightly build Online Java Script Okey Game (Rummikub) your grandparents warned you about.
+The nightly build Online Java Script Okey Game, Rummikub your grandparents warned you about.

 ## Usage
 > `npm install`